This page provides information relevant to the Dinoskeptics documentary currently in post-production.

 Dr Scott Hucknull, a paleontologist officially credited with verifying several Winton dinosaurs

 Bruce Collins, a former Mayor of Winton Shire who served on the council for 25 years

 Robert Elliott, who we can infer from this ABC article is actually David’s son (see image below)

-So the organisation is run by several current or former Mayors of the local shire; a paleontologist whose claim to fame is officially verifying the dinosaurs found at Winton; the man who found those dinosaurs, and his son.
+So the organisation is (or has previously been) run by several current or former Mayors of the local shire; as well as a paleontologist whose claim to fame is officially verifying the dinosaurs found at Winton; and also the man who found those dinosaurs, and his son.

 4.3 – Government Funding